well-in-that-case/well-in-that-case/README.md

 ## Projects
 - [ovtable](https://luarocks.org/modules/well-in-that-case/ovtable) for Lua.
-  - It's gained over 200,000 downloads on Luarocks and became marked as the most popular ordered field implementation for Lua.
+  - It's gained over 300,000 downloads on Luarocks and became marked as the most popular ordered field implementation for Lua.
 - [LuaString](https://github.com/well-in-that-case/LuaString) for Lua.
-  - I released this recently.
-It's supposed to greatly extend the functionality of the `string` type in Lua.
+  - A very simple module that provides implementations for common string operators.
+It has around 70,000 downloads.